libdebug/libdebug/docs/source/basic_features.rst

     d.memory[0x1000, 0x10, "absolute"]
     d.memory[0x1000, 0x10, "hybrid"]

 If you specify a full or a substring of a file name, libdebug will search for the memory map of the file and use the base address of the file as the base address for the relative addressing.
-If the file is not found or multiple matches are found, an exeption is raised.
+If the file is not found or multiple matches are found, an exception is raised.

 .. code-block:: python
     d.memory[0x1000, 0x10, "file_name"]